anvaka/word2vec-graph/README.md

 cow => [0.6, 1.0, 0.5]
 ```

-Vectors with shorter distances between them usually share comon contexts in the
+Vectors with shorter distances between them usually share common contexts in the
 corpus.
 This allows us to find distances between words:

 ```